4xiom5/twitter-bot/README.md

 # twitter-bot
-A simple way to create a bot for Twitter using NodeJS
+A simple way to create a bot for Twitter that can retweet and/or respond to tweets containing keywords.

 # How to use
+## Build
+`npm run init`
 ## Configuration
+To start the bot simply run the `npm run start` command.

-First personalize the config file `config.json` in the folder `app`
+Once this done, you can edit the config file `config.json` in the root folder.

+Config file explanation :

 **twitter_api** : Your Twitter tokens